Hiker at Moraine Lake in Banff National Park, Alberta, Canada

 Before you hit the road, bring your CAA Membership

 From just $30 a year (for a CAA Everyday Membership), CAA Members save wherever they go.
-You can save on fuel when filling up at Shell1 or save up to 20%² on a travel insurance policy.
+You can save on fuel when you fill up at Shell1, or save up to 20%² on a travel insurance policy.
 Start booking your next trip with CAA online or call an agent at 1-800-267-8713.

 CAA Travel Insurance is underwritten by Orion Travel Insurance Company, a CAA Company.
 Certain exclusions, limitations and restrictions apply.
 Subject to change without notice.
 A Medical Questionnaire is required if you are 60 years of age and older.
 Quotes are valid for 30 days.